chanzuckerberg/cryoet-data-portal-backend/ingestion_tools/docs/dataset_config_validate.md

 ## Command Line Options
 This script supports several command line options that allow for selective validation:

+`--help`: Shows the help message with all available options.

 `--dataset-configs-dir`: Specifies the directory where all dataset configuration files are stored.
 The default is `../dataset_configs/`.

 `--include-glob`: Specifies a glob pattern to include only specific files for validation.
 This option is helpful when you want to validate a subset of all available YAML configuration files.
 Note that only YAML files are considered for validation, regardless of this option.